KunalKokate/OpenROAD_7nmDesignContest_by_VSD_UCSD/README.md

     report_design_area

-In my case, the reported power is,
+In my case, the reported area is,

     Design area 580 u^2 65% utilization.